 It also calls for using an individual activation code to prove that the prescription was actually filled, so that DMD providers receive their reimbursement from French health insurers based on actual usage.

-DiGA Fasttrack vs. DMD and PECAN: Differences
+DiGA Fast Track vs. DMD and PECAN: Differences

 The following chart presents the key differences between the DiGA Fast Track and DMD with the PECAN process in France.
 An important difference here is that DiGA can currently only be medical devices in risk classes I, IIa and IIb according to MDR (in the future possibly also class III), while France also allows class III for DMD in the PECAN procedure.